-- The file name should describe the image by containing keywords.
+- The file name should describe the image and include keywords.

 - Make sure there are no spaces in your image names.
-And if you want, you can uses dashes, but avoid underscores.
+If you want, you can use dashes, but avoid underscores.

 Tactic #6 – Optimize for image load speed

-As you probably know by now, page speed is essential for success on Google, so the final lesson that you need to learn is to optimize them for load speed.
+As you probably know by now, page speed is essential for success on Google.
+So, the final tactic I want to teach you is how to optimize your images for load speed.

-It doesn’t help if you start using huge, killer images to get attention…but it takes forever to load!
-So what should you do?
+It doesn’t help if you start using huge, killer images to get attention that take forever to load.
+So, what should you do?